Peruvians waiting to pay their internet and telephone bills. Photo by Tony Dunnell.

 Minimum Wage in Peru Compared to Other Nations

-As of June 2017, Peru occupies seventh place (alongside Bolivia) in the minimum wage rankings of South America.
+As of June 2018, Peru occupies seventh place in the minimum wage rankings of South America.
 The rankings for the top nine countries are as follows (monthly minimum wage in dollars, followed by local currency).
 The dollar conversion fluctuates a lot, so the rankings below can shift quite easily.
 Argentina, for example, had the highest minimum wage in South America not long ago, but has since dipped significantly against the dollar:

 Further afield, the Federal minimum wage in the United States currently stands at $7.25 an hour, which works out at about $1,200 per month — significantly more than in any South American nation.